Korean shamanism: Joseon Korea

+Japanese occupation and nationalist reimagining

 The Empire of Japan invaded Korea in 1910.
-During the Japanese occupation, the occupiers tried to incorporate rr within, or replace it with, State Shinto.
-The Japanese colonial Governor-General of Chōsen presented the rr as evidence for Korean cultural backwardness, an approach intended to legitimize Japanese imperial rule.
-Japanese efforts to suppress the tradition included the Mind Cultivation Movement launched in 1936.
-Korean elites largely supported these suppressions for a variety of reasons, one of which was to demonstrate Korean cultural advancement to the Japanese occupying Korea.
+Seeking to legitimise Japanese occupation, the Japanese colonial Governor-General of Chōsen presented the rr as evidence for Korean cultural backwardness.
+The Japanese initiated measures to suppress Musok, including the Mind Cultivation Movement launched in 1936.
+Korean elites largely supported these suppressions, partly to demonstrate Korean cultural advancement to the Japanese.

-It was in this colonial context that scholars developed the idea that the rr were continuing an ancient Korean religion and thus represented the spiritual and cultural repository of the Korean people.
+In this colonial context, scholars developed the idea that Musok was an ancient religion that represented the spiritual and cultural repository of the Korean people.
 Influenced by the Western use of the term "shamanism" as a cross-cultural category, some Korean scholars speculated that the rr tradition descended from Siberian traditions.
 The Japanese scholar Torii Ryūzō proposed the rr as a remnant of a primordial Shinto, with both stemming from Siberian "shamanism".
 These ideas were built on by nationalist Korean scholars Ch'oe Nam-sŏn and Yi Nŭnghwa in the 1920s.
 Cho'e reversed Torii's framework by emphasising the primacy of ancient Korean over Japanese tradition as the transmitter of Siberian religion, while Yi promoted the rr tradition as the residue of what he called rr ("divine teachings"), meaning a primordial Korean religion that lost its purity through the arrival of Confucianism and Buddhism.
-At the time, Korean elites remained wary about this new positive reassessment.
+At the time, Korean elites remained wary about this positive reassessment.